CFHK-FM: History

-On October 27, 2010, ownership hands changed again as Shaw Communications gained control of CFHK as a result of its acquisition of Canwest and Goldman Sachs' interest in CW Media.
 In February 2011, Mindy Williamson was let go from Fresh Mornings, as the radio station apparently indicated they were moving in another direction.
 D (Darrin Laidman) and Gord remained as morning show hosts for a while longer.
 Fresh Mornings hosts are now Mark LeBel, Kim Woodbridge and Ian.
 Williamson is at CKLO-FM with the Stax morning show and D. is now morning host at CING-FM in Hamilton.

 By September 2010, CIQM flipped to hot adult contemporary from its longtime adult contemporary format, competing with CFHK.
 By August 2012, CIQM flipped to Top 40/CHR, leaving CFHK as the only Hot AC station again in London.
 This was to fill the void left by the pre-2004 CFHK.

 On December 11, 2013, Corus Radio received CRTC approval to change the authorized contours of CFHK, as well as its class from B to C1, plus increasing the average effective radiated power (ERP) from 16,700 watts to 22,000 watts (maximum ERP from 50,000 watts to 60,000 watts), increasing the effective height of the antenna above average terrain (HAAT) from 150 metres to 179.6 metres, and relocating the transmission site from its current location, on Elgin County Road 30 at Truman Line north of St. Thomas, to its new location on CFPL-DT's tower in London.
 The station will broadcast directionally towards the north and south, to protect other stations on or first-adjacent to CFHK, including WQUS Lapeer, Michigan, CKCI-FM Sarnia, and CKLH-FM Hamilton.
 On April 1, 2016, as part of a corporate re-organization, Shaw Media was merged into Shaw's sister company, Corus Entertainment.
 Shortly thereafter, CFHK received a new look and a new "103.1" logo.

 In late December 2020, CFHK slightly rebranded as Fresh 103.1 with a new logo and slogan "Today's Best Music".